spatie/vue-table-component/README.md

 - `table-class`: the passed value will be added to the `class` attribute of the rendered table
 - `thead-class`: the passed value will be added to the `class` attribute of the rendered table head.
 - `tbody-class`: the passed value will be added to the `class` attribute of the rendered table body.
+- `row-class`: the passed value will be added to the `class` attribute of each row.
+You can use a string or a function.
+The function takes one argument (`row`).
+Use a function to for example highlight rows based on some logic.
 - `filter-placeholder`: the text used as a placeholder in the filter field
 - `filter-input-class`: additional classes that you will be applied to the filter text input
 - `filter-no-results`: the text displayed when the filtering returns no results